-7 (a) The description, location, and boundary of the Landmark site consists of the City 8 parcel located at 1610 Geary Boulevard (aka Peace Pagoda and Peace Plaza), Lot 022 and 9 023 in Assessor's Block 0700, in San Francisco's Japantown neighborhood.
+(a) The description, location, and boundary of the Landmark site consists of Assessor's Parcel No. 0700, Lot 023, located at 1610 Geary Boulevard in San Francisco's Japantown neighborhood.

-(b) The characteristics of the Landmark that justify its designation are described and 10 shown in the Landmark Designation Case Report and other supporting materials contained in 11 12 Planning Department Case Docket No.2014.1050L.
-In brief, 1610 Geary Boulevard (aka 13 Peace Pagoda and Peace Plaza), Lot 022 and 023 in Assessor's Block 0700, is eligible for 14 local designation under National Register of Historic Places Criterion A (as it is associated 15 with events that have made a significant contribution to the broad patterns of our history) and National Register of Historic Places Criterion C (as it embodies distinctive characteristics of a 16 17 type, period, or method of construction and represents the work of a master architect).
-18 Specifically, designation of Peace Pagoda and Peace Plaza is proper given their association 19 with the redevelopment of Japantown, the social history of the neighborhood, and as an 20 architecturally significant work of master architect, Yoshiro Taniguchi.
-The Peace Pagoda and 21 Peace Plaza are the most prominent extant structures that serve as a visual landmark and 22 embodiment of the community's identity and perseverance in the face of adversity, having 23 served as a gathering place for community events and cultural celebrations, as well as community protest.
-24
+(b) The characteristics of the Landmark that justify its designation are described and shown in the Landmark Designation Case Report and other supporting materials contained in Planning Department Case Docket No.2014.1050L.
+In brief, the Peace Pagoda at 1610 Geary Boulevard, in Assessor's Parcel No. 0700, Lot 023, is eligible for local designation under National Register of Historic Places Criterion A (as it is associated with events that have made a significant contribution to the broad patterns of our history) and National Register of Historic Places Criterion C (as it embodies distinctive characteristics of a type, period, or method of construction and represents the work of a master architect).
+Specifically, designation of the Peace Pagoda at 1610 Geary Boulevard in Assessor's Parcel No. 0700, Lot 023, is proper given its association with the redevelopment of Japantown in the 1950s through 1970s, the social history of the neighborhood, and as an architecturally significant work of master architect Yoshiro Taniguchi.
+The Peace Pagoda is one of the most prominent extant structures that serves as a visual landmark and embodiment of the community's identity and perseverance in the face of adversity.

-1 (c) The particular features that shall be preserved, or replaced in-kind as determined 2 necessary, are those generally shown in photographs and described in the Landmark 3 Designation Case Report, which can be found in Planning Department Docket No. 4 2014.1050L, and which are incorporated in this designation by reference as though fully set 5 forth.
-Specifically, the following features shall be preserved or replaced in kind: 6 (1) The entirety of the Peace Pagoda, identified as: 7 (A) A central core of reinforced concrete piers; 8 (B) Rounded roofs clad with copper plates; 9 (C) Nine-ringed bronze spire, or "kurin," surmounted by a golden flaming 10 head, or "hoshu," topped with a ball finial; 11 (D) Bronze dedication plaques in English and Japanese (but not their 12 current location); and 13 (E) The podium platform, including only a single perimeter step.
-14 (2) The character-defining features of the Peace Plaza, including: 15 16 (A) An open space characterized by a combination of hardscape paving 17 and planters, combined with landscaping elements including shrubbery and, specifically, 18 cherry trees; 19 (B) A main entrance aligned with Buchanan Street; (C) A surpluse place in the southern helf of the Diago which provides the 20 (C) A sunken plaza in the southern half of the Plaza which provides the 21 setting for the Peace Pagoda; 22 (D) The presence of an eternal flame in proximity to the Peace Pagoda;(5) The presence of an eternal flame in proximity to the Peace Pagoda; 23 (E) The presence of a water feature(s) 24 (F) The use of large stones as a landscaping element 25

-1 (G) The presence of perimeter flag poles (originally along Post Street,

-2 now along Geary Boulevard); and

-3 (H) A presence of a raised wall along the Geary Boulevard elevation, as

-4 well as stair access to the Plaza from the Geary Boulevard sidewalk.
+(c) The particular features that shall be preserved, or replaced in-kind as determined necessary, are those shown in photographs and described in the Landmark Designation Case

+Report, which can be found in Planning Department Docket No. 2014.1050L, and which is incorporated in this designation by reference as though fully set forth herein.
+Specifically, the following features shall be preserved or replaced in-kind: The entirety of the Peace Pagoda, identified as:

+(1) A central core of reinforced concrete piers;

+(2) Rounded roofs clad with copper plates;

+(3) A nine-ringed bronze spire, or "kurin," surmounted by a golden flaming head, or "hoshu," topped with a ball finial;

+(4) Bronze dedication plaques in English and Japanese (but not their current location); and

+(5) The podium platform, including only a single perimeter step.

-5 Section 4.
+Section 4.
 Effective Date.
-This ordinance shall become effective 30 days after

-6 enactment.
-Enactment occurs when the Mayor signs the ordinance, the Mayor returns the

-7 ordinance unsigned or does not sign the ordinance within ten days of receiving it, or the Board

-8 of Supervisors overrides the Mayor's veto of the ordinance.
+This ordinance shall become effective 30 days after enactment.
+Enactment occurs when the Mayor signs the ordinance, the Mayor returns the ordinance unsigned or does not sign the ordinance within ten days of receiving it, or the Board of Supervisors overrides the Mayor's veto of the ordinance.

-9

-10 APPROVED AS TO FORM:

-11 DENNIS J. HERRERA, City Attorney

-12 By:

-13 VICTORIA WONG Deputy City Attorney
+APPROVED AS TO FORM: DENNIS J. HERRERA, City Attorney By: VICTORIA WONG Deputy City Attorney n:\legana\as2017\1800206\01236661.doc

-14

-15

-16

-17

-18

-19

-20

-21

-22

-23

-24

-25

-Peace Pagoda & Peace Plaza Peace Plaza, Japantown
+Peace Pagoda Peace Plaza, Japantown

-Draft Article 10 Landmark Designation Report submitted to the Historic Preservation Commission, August 16, 2017
+Draft Article 10 Landmark Designation Report submitted to the Historic Preservation Commission, December 6, 2017

-City and County of San Francisco Edwin M. Lee, Mayor Planning Department John Rahaim, Director
+City and County of San Francisco Edwin M. Lee, Mayor Planning Department John Rahaim, Director Landmark No.